 Olivier Kugler is a German illustrator based in London and a prominent reportage illustrator having worked with The Guardian, Harper’s Magazine, Swiss magazine Reportagen, French quarterly XXI amongst many others.
 He has published a book, Escaping War and Waves, of his drawings documenting Syrian refugees he met during his assignments with Doctors Without Borders.
 In 2012 Olivier travelled with Oxfam to Burkino Faso to document the effect of the food crisis in Sahel.
 Olivier’s work is peppered with written quotes and short pieces of narrative that complement his illustrations.

 Olivier’s process seems a little different in that he doesn’t really sketch on location, he operates more like a courtroom artist where he draws afterwards from memory (and from photographs).
-He explains that his camera will pick up details that would take too long for him to capture by drawing and that the person he is interviewing will often not be able to spare enough time to talk to him for him to be able to draw them then and there.
+He explains that his camera will pick up details that would take too long for him to capture by drawing and that the person he is interviewing will often not be able to spare enough time to talk to him for him to be able to draw them there and then.
 Instead, he talks to his subject, records their voice, takes photos and makes notes.
-He will later sketch in pencil, working form his photographs, followed by scanning and colouring the illustration digitally on his computer.
+He will later sketch in pencil, working from his photographs, followed by scanning and colouring the illustration digitally on his computer.

 Dwayne Bell, Senior Lecturer and Course Leader of the Illustration programme at Cumbria University